-New research from the University of Leicester suggests that processes similar to those which power Jupiter’s auroras could be responsible for radio emissions detected from a number of objects outside our solar system.
+New research from the University of Leicester suggests that processes similar to those that power Jupiter’s auroras could be responsible for radio emissions detected from a number of objects outside our solar system.

 University of Leicester planetary scientists have found new evidence suggesting auroras – similar to Earth’s Aurora Borealis – occur on bodies outside our solar system.